TylorS/typed-prelude/README.md

 #### DOM

 > 122.4KB Minified / 42.2KB Gzipped
-> Depends on [lighterhtml](https://github.com/WebReflection/lighterhtml) for rendering and [basichtml](https://github.com/WebReflection/basicHTML) for node support.
+> Depends on [lighterhtml](https://github.com/WebReflection/lighterhtml) for rendering
+> Depends on [basichtml](https://github.com/WebReflection/basicHTML) for node support.
+Accounts for 86.2kB/29.2kB of the bundle size.

 #### React